 What are the six different essay lengths?

-This is the second of three lessons about Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss why essays might vary in length